-Everything we know about Robert Crimo arrested in Highland Park shooting
+Everything we know about Robert Crimo, person of interest in Highland Park shooting

 In another video, in which he appears in a classroom wearing a black bicycle helmet, he says he is “like a sleepwalker.
 I know what I have to do”, adding that “everything has led up to this.
 Nothing can stop me, even myself”.

-The YouTube channel that posted the videos was made unavailable on Monday night after it remained accessible to the public for months.
+The YouTube channel that posted the videos was made unavailable on Monday night after having been accessible to the public for months.

 In 2020, he was pictured attending a rally of Donald Trump dressed as the main character from “Where’s Waldo?”
 In another photo on Twitter, he was seen wrapped in a Trump flag like a cape.
 He was also pictured sporting an FBI cap and he had liked a video of Joe Biden.